 While many motorists may not recall much from their high school science classes any more, the fact remains that physics has and always will play an important part in every person’s life.
 And one of the areas that the physical sciences have a great deal to do with is the way motor vehicles function on the road.
 The roles that vehicle mass and road speed play in traffic accidents has a great bearing on whether the driver and passengers of an economy hatchback will survive a collision with a larger and heavier sport utility vehicle.
 But even this comparison is lacking considering the disparity between an SUV and a semi tractor-trailer.

 When looking at the different types of motor vehicles operating on Maryland roadways at any given time, the number of passenger vehicles far exceeds that of those much larger 18-wheelers.
 Yet quantity can be much less of a factor than mass, of which commercial motor vehicles (CMVs) generally have much more compared to cars, light trucks and motorcycles.
-As Maryland personal injury attorneys, Lebowitz & Mzhen, LLC, recommends caution when driving near commercial delivery trucks, gasoline tankers, auto haulers and large charter buses.
+As Maryland personal injury attorneys, Lebowitz & Mzhen Personal Injury Lawyers, recommends caution when driving near commercial delivery trucks, gasoline tankers, auto haulers and large charter buses.